tox-dev/tox-extra/README.md

 ## Checks system dependencies using bindep

-If a `bindep.txt` config file is found, tox will run `bindep test` to check if dependencies, including test ones, are present.
+If a `bindep.txt` config file is found, tox will run `bindep [profiles]` to check if dependencies, including test ones, are present.
 There is no need to install bindep your self.

+This plugin will add the following list of bindep profiles:

+- `test` is always added as tox itself is a test tool
+- exact tox env name
+- tox env name itself split by `-'
+- `pythonX.Y` and `pyXY` based on which python current tox env will use

+This should allow developers to modify their `bindep.txt` file to include system dependencies specific to a single tox environment if they wish.